zvada/technology/docs/software/rpm-development-guide.md

 ### Dummying out a package

-In order to forcibly remove an entire package, you have to replace the package with one that does nothing.
+In order to forcibly remove an entire package with no replacement, you have to replace the package with one that does nothing.
 This is because there is no package that will "obsolete" the old package.

 Do the following for the main package and any subpackages it may have: